ankushjain358/coderjony-statiq-blog/input/blogs/implementing-configuration-logging-dependency-injection-in-aws-lambda-using-net-core.md

 *   Dependency Injection

 ## Overview
-When we create an AWS Lambda project in Visual Studio, we just get basic `FunctionHandler` method inside `Function` class.
+When we create an AWS Lambda project in Visual Studio, we just get the basic `FunctionHandler` method inside `Function` class.

 .NET Core features such as *Configuration*, *Logging* & *Dependency Injection* are not enabled by default.
 We need to write some additional code to enable these features.

-Although, Logging is enabled by default, but that uses lambda logger, not .NET Core's default logger.
+Although, Logging is enabled by default, that uses the lambda logger, not the .NET Core's default logger.

 ## Implementation - Configuration, Logging & Dependency Injection
-We will be implementing following things in this post further.
+We will be implementing the following things in this post further.
 *   **Configuration** - Configuration support with `appsettings.json` file & `Environment Variables`.
 *   **Logging** - Logging support with default `Console` logging.
 *   **Dependency Injection** - DI support by adding services in `ServiceCollection`.

 ## Step 1: Install NuGet packages
-We would need below packages to implement *Configuration*, *Logging* & *Dependency Injection* in our Lambda project.
+We would need the below packages to implement *Configuration*, *Logging* & *Dependency Injection* in our Lambda project.
 Just update `csproj` file to have `ItemGroup` section like below, or install these packages manually.

 ```xml
 <ItemGroup>